Table of Contents

 8. Promote customer feedbacks and testimonials

-Potential customers often make purchasing decisions only after conducting a detailed research based on their desired products or services.
-They might want to know the opinions and experiences about your business from your previous customers.
+Potential customers often make purchasing decisions only after conducting detailed research based on their desired products or services.
+They might want to know the feedbacks and suggestions about your business from your previous clients.
 So always encourage your customers to leave reviews, as it is a wonderful tactic to build business credibility online.

-You could also create online surveys or questionnaires that can be sent to your customers who’ve made a purchase from you.
-Thereafter, you’d publish case studies and testimonials based on the data that you’ve collected from your consumers.
+You could create online surveys or questionnaires that can be sent to your customers who have purchased from you.
+Also, you could publish case studies and testimonials based on the data that you’ve collected from your consumers.

 9. Use local SEO tools

-There are various SEO tools that improve your local search rankings.
-With SEO tools, you could manage, track, and optimize your local SEO efforts.
+Various SEO tools help improve your local search rankings by managing, tracking, and optimizing your local SEO efforts.